sonnyhuynh/sonnyhuynh.github.io/_posts/2013-04-18-the-intellij-idea-purchase.md

 description: "This a story about my decision making process that led to the purchase an awesome all-purpose IDE: JetBrains' IntelliJ IDEA"
 date: 2013-04-18 06:43 PM

-categories: coding
+categories: reviews
-tags: apps intellij
+tags: coding apps intellij

 image: logo_intellij_idea.gif